slatedocs/slate/source/includes/giosg_apps/_giosg_apps.md

-Giosg Apps (Developer preview)
+Giosg APPS (Developer preview)
 ==========

 <aside class="warning">
 This documentation is a <strong>draft</strong>!
 </aside>

-Giosg Apps allow developers to develop own applications for giosg Live chat and embed them inside operator console much like canvas apps in Facebook.
+Giosg APPS allow developers to develop own applications for giosg Live chat and embed them inside operator console much like canvas apps in Facebook.

-Idea and usage of Giosg Apps is basically the same as in Facebook.
+Idea and usage of Giosg APPS is basically the same as in Facebook.
 You need to develop your own application with web technologies of your choice (examples and libs will be available for Angular-Meteor, Meteor and Django) and deploy to your own servers.
 You can then create your application to giosg.

 Creating your application means defining name, description, image and application url.
 You also need to decide when the application will run and what permissions it needs.
 After saving you are ready to install and use the application.